wizarud/wayOS/README.md

 - Automatic generate UI from your logic flows such as question, slide and quick menus so you don’t need to worry about the screen design just focus on your business process.

 - All variables are persistent that would help you to keep status of the user’s information such as name, address, order including appointment status.
-You can do such a simple checking logic to prevent them from refill again.
+You can do such a simple checking logic to prevent them from refilling again.

 - There are many tools that help you to build your own chatbot application such as catalog spreadsheet or from built-in templates.
 So you can customize by simply change some properties to match your business informations.